kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 web                     UX for practicing TDD               public
 ```

-And if you want to check metadata of a specific pipeline (like description or template) use `kosli pipeline inspect`
+And if you want to check metadata of a specific pipeline (like description or template) use `kosli get flow`

 ```
-% kosli pipeline inspect creator
+% kosli get flow creator
 Name:                creator
 Description:         UX for Group/Kata creation
 Visibility:          public